Documentation Index

 | Data | ~/.local/share/clawker/ | registry.yaml, worktree directories, .clawker-share |

-| State | ~/.local/state/clawker/ | Log files, PID files, loop sessions, update cache |
+| State | ~/.local/state/clawker/ | Log files, PID files, update cache |

 Override with environment variables: CLAWKER_CONFIG_DIR, CLAWKER_DATA_DIR, CLAWKER_STATE_DIR.